tmfg/mmtis-national-access-point/docs/transit-changes/README.md

 - https://developers.google.com/transit/gtfs/

 ### Release version
-Git version used as baseline for this documentation: [mmtis-national-access-point][0]
+Git version used as baseline for this documentation: [link][0]

 ## Description

 ### Need
 EU legislation requires a National Access Point (NAP) to be implemented by member states.
 In addition to mandatory features, Finnish NAP implements additional custom features.
 Transit Change detection is a custom feature, which allows ELY centers (Centre for Economic Development, Transport and the Environment in Finland) to examine transit data of transit services.
-Transit data of a transit service is declared by its transit operator.
+Transit data of a transit service is declared by its operator.
-Transit Change detection allows ELY officials to analyze whether any ELY actions will be required in order to react to some of the changes in transit service traffic.
+Transit change detection allows ELY officials to analyze whether any ELY actions will be required in order to react to some of the changes in transit service traffic.

 ### Requirements
 According to [Finnish national legislation on transport][1], a transport operator must declare changes to transit service routes 60 days in advance to the transit authorities.
-The legislation also states that transit service data must be made available via a machine-readable interface in a common, easily modifiable format.
+Legislation also states that transit service data must be made available via a machine-readable interface in a common, easily modifiable format.

-NAP implements this so, that
+NAP implements in a following way
-* Transit data is automatically imported from service's machine-readable interfaces (refer to [Transit data import](#Transit data import))
+* Transit data for a service is automatically imported by periodically reading machine-readable interfaces of each service.
-* An automated analysis procedure is run on the imported data
+* An automated analysis procedure is run periodically on the imported data
 * National Transit authorities (certain users) are notified on the analysis result.
 * If a machine readable interface is not available for a transit service, then transit changes must be declared using a manual online form, which is available via NAP web application.
-Manually declared transit data is not used by the automated analysis procedure.
-It is visualized separately for transit authorities by NAP application online view.
+Manually declared transit data is visualized separately for transit authorities by NAP application online view.
+It is not involved in automated Transit change detection feature.

-## Data model
+## Datamodel

 ![er-transit-changes](er-transit-changes.png)

-### Important tables related to transit change detection
 - `detected-change-history` : stores first occurrence when a change is detected using a calculated hash value
-- `detected-route-change` : records link to a gtfs-transit-changes record.
-Each record represents one detected change for one route for one service.
+- `detected-route-change` : each record represents one detected change for one route for one service.
+Includes a link to a `gtfs-transit-changes` record.
-- `external-interface-description` : URLs where to import data from and related attributes like a last import timestamp
+- `external-interface-description` : each record represents an external interface for a transit service.
+Includes URLs where to import data and related attributes like timestamp of last import.
-- `gtfs-transit-changes`: one record represents the result of one transit detection run for one service
+- `gtfs-transit-changes`: each record represents the result of one transit detection run for one service

 ## Functionality